 Before being allowed to act as a scrutineer, you must complete a declaration that you will not infringe the secrecy of voting and not disclose any information acquired in your role as a scrutineer except as permitted by the Electoral Act.
-For example, you can share information about who has voted, but must not share information about results before they are announced.
+This includes attempting to obtain or communicate information in a voting place about how a voter has voted or their consecutive number on the ballot paper.
+You can share information about who has voted, but must not share information about results before they are made public by the Electoral Commission through the vote.nz website or other means.

 A copy of the declaration form is attached to this handbook.